pymanga/pyMANGA/Benchmarks/HighPerformanceComputing/HighPerformanceComputing.md

 # Description
+stable version!
+Stable version updated after local testing on July 24.
+Read the md file of benchmarks.
+Refer to the test xml.
+We welcome more complex and extreme tests.

 The High-Performance Computing related code modules follow five main optimization logic:
 1. Parallelized Single-Tree Height Matrix Computation joblib.Parallel and delayed are used to parallelize _compute_single_tree.